HireDale/hiredale.github.io/current-resume.md

 ### Senior Consultant
 **RIA Advisory** • Philippines • Contract • Hybrid • Feb 2025 – Sep 2025
-- Authored topic‑based e‑learning scripts for Oracle Revenue Management and Billing (RMB) and Oracle Customer Cloud Service / Customer to Meter (CCS/C2M).
+- Authored topic‑based e‑learning scripts for Oracle Revenue Management and Billing (RMB) and Oracle Customer Cloud Service / Customer to Meter (CCS/C2M) — enterprise fintech platforms handling complex billing and customer lifecycle processes.
 - Researched and used applications directly to produce accurate, experience‑based scripts.
 - Developed and maintained style, tone, and terminology guides for training content.
 - Created instructional guides for Oracle application training materials.
 - Collaborated with SMEs to validate technical accuracy.
 - Transcribed and restructured in‑house training recordings to improve clarity, grammar, and instructional flow; prepared scripts for AI‑narrated delivery to new hires.
+- **Initiated and completed migration of personal technical writing portfolio from WordPress to GitHub Pages**, creating a custom site via repositories and Markdown pages.
+Learned and applied GitHub interface fundamentals, repository structuring, and Markdown formatting to publish and maintain a live documentation portfolio.

 ### Technical Writer II
 **Change Healthcare / Optum** • United States • Full‑Time • Remote • Mar 2021 – Apr 2024